Voyager: Real-Time Splatting City-Scale Gaussians on Resource-Constrained Devices: Methodology

-During the GPU execution, different GPU warps\footnote{A GPU warp is a group of GPU threads executed in a lockstep fashion.} are assigned the same amount of workload, i.e., a block of tree nodes.
-Each block is then evenly distributed among threads within a warp to ensure a balanced workload across GPU threads.
-Since each block of nodes is small enough to fully reside in GPU shared memory, our algorithm streamingly processes those tree nodes and avoids expensive global memory accesses.
+\paragraph{Fully-Streaming LoD Tree Traversal.} With our LoD tree partitioning, we propose a fully streaming algorithm that achieves high parallelism on GPUs while avoiding unnecessary tree node visits.
+Rather than relying on the inherent parent-child relations in the original LoD tree, we perform tree traversal chunk by chunk in BFS order.
+During the GPU execution, each chunk is assigned to a GPU warp.
+The tree nodes within one chunk are then evenly distributed among threads within a warp to ensure a balanced workload across GPU threads.
+Since each chunk of nodes is small enough to fit in GPU shared memory, our algorithm streamingly processes those tree nodes and avoids irregular global memory accesses in the original LoD tree traversal.

 The workload assignment is dynamically dispatched whenever a warp becomes available at runtime.
-The tree traversal terminates once a clean cut separates the top and bottom of the LoD tree.
-As illustrated in \Fig{fig:fully_stream}, our algorithm processes only the green nodes while completely skipping the grey ones, thus avoiding redundant computation.
+The tree traversal terminates once a clean cut separates the top and bottom of the LoD tree, thereby avoiding redundant tree accesses.
+Meanwhile, we adopt the warp specialization~\citep{bauer2014singe} that uses a small group of dedicated GPU threads within each warp for data loading.
+This allows data loading to be overlapped with computation, hiding the latency of loading LoD tree chunks.

-For tree traversal of subsequent frames, we introduce a temporal-aware LoD search.
-Our algorithm first partitions the entire LoD tree into multiple subtrees offline, while preserving the hierarchical relationships within the LoD tree. \Fig{fig:reuse_based} highlights the individual subtrees in dashed blocks.
-Here, we only show a two-level subtree partitioning for illustration purposes, our actual implementation applies multi-level partitioning to the LoD tree.
+\paragraph{Temporal-Aware LoD Search.} For tree traversal of subsequent frames, we further exploit the temporal correlations across frames and introduce a temporal-aware LoD search.
+Our algorithm also leverages our LoD tree partitioning and works on the subtree traversal. \Fig{fig:temporal_aware_search} highlights some individual subtrees in red dashed blocks.
+Here, we only show a two-level subtree partitioning for illustration purposes; our actual implementation applies multi-level partitioning to the LoD tree.